Dance is the hidden language of the soul.

 So where does dancing come into all this?

 Opera and ballet are closely linked and operas could feature ballet interludes or dance sections that were part of the performance.
-Composers like Jean-Philippe Rameau and Wolfgang Amadeus Mozart would also include dance sequences as part of the performance and the plot.
+Composers like Jean-Philippe Rameau and Wolfgang Amadeus Mozart would also include movement sequences as part of the performance and the plot.

 Waltz